CupNoodles27/DRG-Tips-and-Tricks/README.md

 <details>
 <summary>Click to expand</summary>

+### Season 3 dead tips

+* [Gunner] If you have the coilgun's damage resistance upgrade, you can still get the damage resistance buff if you hold the fire button while out of ammo.

+* [Gunner] On the coilgun there is a way to have the damage resistance buff on at all times, even when not using the coilgun.
+To do this, take Controlled Magnetic Flow + Defence Enhancement + Triple Tech Chambers, then go into a mission, fully charge a shot, and fire the two residual shots.
+This effect lasts until you use the coilgun again, but doing the same trick will keep it going.
+This is definitely a bug, but it has been around for a while at this point.

 ### Season 2 (Update 36) dead tips
 * [Fun fact] You can Rock and Stone while doing tasks like depositing, resupplying, reviving teammates, repairing pipes, repairing mini MULEs, and so on.